 - Developing a robust framework and policies around data governance

-The story of the rise of the CIO has been an great one.
+The story of the rise of the CIO has been a great one.
 From, in many cases, a redundant back-office function to leading the business through digital transformation and being the “Chief Innovator” shaking the business gradually free of it’s legacy shackles and into the digital age.
-It isa paradox that the more important the technology becomes, the more vital people skills are required to succeed in the role.
-We end the day with a interactive discussion exploring what skills the CIO of the future needs and how these can be developed.
+In order to think outside the box, continue to innovate and deliver the best solutions to business problems, it is paramount that IT leaders tap into skilled resource pools and recruit from a wide range of diverse backgrounds and change cultural attitudes.